FAIRmat-NFDI/nexus_definitions/manual/source/classes/base_classes/computer-structure.rst

 :ref:`NXcs_storage`
     Base class for reporting the description of the I/O of a computer.

-:ref:`NXlog`
-    Information recorded as a function of time.

 :ref:`NXnote`
     Any additional freeform information not covered by the other base classes.